 In Reeves v.
 Sanderson Plumbing Products, Inc., 530 U.S. 133 (2000), the Supreme Court held that an age discrimination plaintiff may create a submissible issue by showing that the defendant's stated reason for its decision was pretextual.
 Evidence that the employer’s reason for the employment decision has changed substantially over time may be used to show pretext.
 Jones v.
 National American University, 608 F.3d 1039, 1048 (8th Cir.
 2010).
 Cf. Bone v.
 G4S Youth Services, LLC, 686 F.3d 948, 958-59 (8th Cir.
 2012) (plaintiff did not establish pretext where her “allegations of shifting explanations amounted to ‘nothing more than a semantic dispute’ as to whether G4S’ ultimatum to resign or be fired was a resignation or a termination”).

+In Muldrow v.
+City of St. Louis, 601 U.S. 346, 354, 359 (2024), the Supreme Court held that in cases where the alleged adverse employment action, (e.g., a transfer) does not result in a tangible economic loss, the plaintiff must “show some harm respecting an identifiable term or condition of employment” but need not show that the harm was “significant.”
+In a Title VII case, following the Supreme Court’s ruling in Muldrow, the Eighth Circuit stated that “[a]n adverse employment action is a disadvantageous change to the compensation, terms, conditions, or privileges of employment.”
+Collins v.
+Union Pacific Railroad Company, 108 F.4th 1049, 1052-1053 (8th Cir.
+2024) (quoting Cole v.
+Grp.
+Health Plan, Inc., 805 F.4th 110, 1114 (8th Cir.
+2024).
+The Eighth Circuit has not yet ruled on whether Muldrow applies to ADEA claims.
+The Sixth Circuit, however, has held that it does.
+Milczak v.
+General Motors, LLC, 102 F.4th 772, 787 (6th Cir.
+2024).
+Because Muldrow arose in a summary judgment context, it is unclear whether the jury will play a role in deciding whether an alleged discriminatory decision is actionable, but if so it may be appropriate to insert the following as the second element: Second, the [transfer] was a disadvantageous change to the compensation, terms, conditions, or privileges of plaintiff’s employment.

 EQUAL PAY ACT CASES

 7.00 OVERVIEW